The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Rann of Kutch

 Mohammed, my driver, picked me up in the morning at 8:30.
 On the way to Great Rann, we stopped by Khavada village and a few tea shops.
 Mohammed made sure I tried the Mawa cake made out of boiling milk at Bhirandiyara.
-Great Rann is a heat up oven in February noon.
+Great Rann is a heat-up oven in February at noon.

 Villages